boris-kz/CogAlg/CONTRIBUTING.md

 Kok Wei Chee, $900, for diagrams of line_POC and frame_blobs, December

-Khanh Nguyen, $10100, lead debugger and co-designed, January-December
+Khanh Nguyen, $10100, lead debugger and co-designer, January-December

+2020:

+Mayukh Sarkar, $600 for frame_blobs performance analysis and porting form_P to C++, January

+Kok Wei Chee, $1100 for help in debugging line_patterns and its diagrams, January

+Khanh Nguyen, $900, lead debugger and co-designer, January